 For many employees, the annual office holiday party is the highlight of the year.
-The holiday season is a wonderful time of year anyway, and the chance to socialise with bosses and coworkers makes this time of year even more special.
+The holiday season is a beautiful time of year anyway, and the chance to socialise with bosses and coworkers makes this time of year even more special.

 Going to the annual holiday office party might be fun, but planning it is a lot of work.
 Many workers and even bosses do not fully appreciate the amount of hard work, creativity and dedication that goes into planning a fun office party for the employees of the company.
 If it is your job to plan this year’s celebration, you need to start early and do some out of the box thinking.